 Headaches & Dizziness

-In the first few weeks of pregnancy, your blood volume and flow increase in order to get more nutrients and oxygen to your new little embryo (and eventually fetus).
+In the first few weeks of pregnancy, blood volume and flow increase to get more nutrients and oxygen to your new little embryo (and eventually fetus).
 This typically causes a drop in blood pressure as your blood vessels expand with the extra flow.
 As a result, you may feel lightheaded, dizzy, or experience headaches.

 Food Cravings & Aversions